nextflow-io/nf-validation/docs/nextflow_schema/nextflow_schema_specification.md

 In reality, we have a very long "flat" list of parameters, all at the top level of `params.foo`.

 In order to give some structure to log outputs, documentation and so on, we group parameters into `defs`.
-Each `definition` is an object with a title, description and so on.
+Each `def` is an object with a title, description and so on.
 However, as they are under `defs` scope they are effectively ignored by the validation and so their nested nature is not a problem.
 We then bring the contents of each definition object back to the "flat" top level for validation using a series of `allOf` statements at the end of the schema, which reference the specific definition keys.